libbitcoin/libbitcoin-system/README.md

 ### Notes

 You can run the build script from any directory on your system.
-This will build and install libbitcoin in a new subdirectory named BUILD.
+This will build libbitcoin in a new subdirectory named BUILD and install it to `/usr/local/`.
 If you are missing dependencies the build will terminate and you will be shown what is missing.
+Once the installation is complete you can safely delete the BUILD subdirectory.

-It should not normally be executed using sudo.
-It will immediately prompt you for a super user password if required.
+The build script should not normally be executed using sudo.
+Instead it will immediately prompt you for a super user password if required.
 This ensures that only the necessary installation steps are executed as a super user, as opposed to the entire build process.

 In addition to the packaged dependencies above, the build script clones, builds and installs two repositories, namely: